onap/aai-model-loader/Readme.md

     # obfuscate the cleartext password:  http://www.eclipse.org/jetty/documentation/9.4.x/configuring-security-secure-passwords.html
     ml.distribution.PASSWORD=OBF:<password>

-    # How often (in seconds) to poll the DMaaP cluster for new model events
+    # How often (in seconds) to poll the Kafka topic for new model events
     ml.distribution.POLLING_INTERVAL=<integer>

-    # Timeout value (in seconds) when polling DMaaP for new model events
+    # Timeout value (in seconds) when polling the Kafka topic for new model events
     ml.distribution.POLLING_TIMEOUT=<integer>

     # Username to use when connecting to the SDC